 - No. BWAs apply only to dependents (e.g., spouses, and in some cases, dependent children) who are officially accredited as a dependent of the FSO with the Foreign Ministry at the current overseas post.
 Some BWAs can also cover same-sex domestic partners.
 Contact the Human Resources Officer at post for more information.

-- FLO’s Family Member Employment webpages – has a wealth of information regarding family member employment topics and returning to Washington, DC.
+- GCLO’s Family Member Employment webpages – have a wealth of information regarding family member employment topics and returning to Washington, D.C.

-- Non-competitive Eligibility (NCE) webpage – this includes the Frequently Asked Questions and the FLO Tutorial: The Federal Hiring Process.
+- Non-competitive Eligibility (NCE) webpage – this includes the Frequently Asked Questions and the GCLO Tutorial: The Federal Hiring Process.

 - Email the Regional Global Employment Advisor for Washington, DC/USA at GEIUSA@state.gov to begin preparing for the employment transition to the U.S.

-- You can find the most current information on FLO’s EPAP webpage.
+- You can find the most current information on GCLO’s EPAP webpage.

 - For additional information or questions on the program, email GCLOAskEPAP@state.gov.

-- This FLO program assists EFM spouses and partners, who are not in a position to pursue their career paths overseas, with grants to help them maintain, enhance, and/or develop their professional skills.
+- This GCLO program assists EFM spouses and MOH partners, who are not in a position to pursue their career paths overseas, with grants to help them maintain, enhance, and/or develop their professional skills.

-- The cable announcing the open season dates, program guidelines, and application procedures comes out mid to late March each year.
-The application deadline is usually in May.
-A summary of the program and the most up to date information can be found on FLO’s PDF webpage.
+- The cable announcing the open season dates, program guidelines, and application procedures comes out each year in the Spring.
+A summary of the program and the most up to date information can be found on GCLO’s PDF webpage.

 Other EFM Employment Programs